 - (c) CAA has established a designated Safety Regulations Department (SRD) to control the rulemaking process.
-To enable SRD to discharge its duty, relevant support and cooperation from the technical departments within DGCAR and other related stakeholders should be ensured (see AMC2 to CAR-11.215 for more details). - (d) The editing practices used in this document are as follows: - (1) 'Shall' is used to indicate a mandatory requirement within the contents of a Regulation. - (2) 'Should' is used to indicate a recommendation and normally is used in the contents of an AMC. - (3) 'May' is used to indicate discretion by the Authority, or the industry as appropriate. - (4) 'Will' indicates a mandatory requirement and is used to advise of action incumbent on the Authority. - (5) Amendments to the text are issued as a complete amendment of pages.
+To enable SRD to discharge its duty, relevant support and cooperation from the technical departments within DGCAR and other related stakeholders should be ensured (see AMC2 to CAR-11.215 for more details). - (d) The Oman Transport Safety Bureau (OTSB) is recognized authority responsible for the ICAO AIG area and ICAO Annex 13 SARPs, thus OTSB initiates the rulemaking projects for the mentioned area in close coordination with CAA following the applicable requirements within this regulation. - (d) The editing practices used in this document are as follows: - (1) 'Shall' is used to indicate a mandatory requirement within the contents of a Regulation. - (2) 'Should' is used to indicate a recommendation and normally is used in the contents of an AMC. - (3) 'May' is used to indicate discretion by the Authority, or the industry as appropriate. - (4) 'Will' indicates a mandatory requirement and is used to advise of action incumbent on the Authority. - (5) Amendments to the text are issued as a complete amendment of pages.